 - YouTube – create a quick video showing some browsing around in your social network.
 Be sure to include a link back to your domain and a call to action.

-- if you can afford it, purchase some Google or Bing ads
+- purchase some Google or Bing ads

 During this time is also an ideal opportunity to finish tinkering with the settings to make sure everything looks and works the way you want – which can be a lot of fun!